Aims & Scope

 • European Reference Index for the Humanities (ERIH PLUS)

 The following citation metrics are produced by abstracting and indexing databases using their respective datasets.
-These metrics represent a variety of methods for measuring the citation impact of published research on a journal level.
+These metrics represent various methods for measuring the citation impact of published research at the journal level.

 Google Scholar